hereiswxs/VLA-MisAlign/README.md

 ## Overview

 This repository provides the official implementation and benchmarks for our paper “Can We Trust VLA Models?
 Undermining Behavioral Reliability via Cross-Modal Alignment Disruption.”
 We investigate the reliability risks of Vision-Language-Action (VLA) models and demonstrate how disrupted cross-modal alignment can lead to erroneous robotic behaviors.
 To highlight this vulnerability, we propose VLA-MisAlign, a semantic-guided adversarial attack that weakens the alignment between visual observations and language instructions through imperceptible image perturbations.
-Extensive experiments on LIBERO, LIBERO-Plus, and real-world robots demonstrate consistent performance degradation across various VLA models.

 ---